Robert S. Katz

 Mr. Katz has written articles addressing issues relating to utility patent, design patent, and trade dress rights.
 He has authored a section entitled “Writing Patents for Litigation and Licensing” for a published book by BNA Publishing and co-authored a chapter entitled “Protecting and Enforcing Design Rights in the United States” for World Trademark Review‘s Designs: A Global Guide 2018.
 He is currently a professor at George Washington University Law School, teaching Design Law, and was formerly a professor at Georgetown University Law School, teaching Intellectual Property Pretrial Litigation Skills.

 Mr. Katz is a member of several professional organizations including: AIPLA, FICPI, ABA, IPO, INTA, PTAB Bar Association and IDSA.
-He currently serves as Treasurer of FICPI’s U.S. Section, and as Chair of INTA’s Designs Committee.
+He currently serves as Vice President of FICPI’s U.S. Section, and as Chair of INTA’s Designs Committee.
 He is a former Chair of the Industrial Design Section for both FICPI and AIPLA.
 Mr. Katz also serves as a member of the Industrial Designs working group of the AIPLA Special Committee on Legislation.

 Before joining Banner & Witcoff, Mr. Katz was a patent examiner at the USPTO.
 In that capacity, he examined patent applications for article and material handling devices covering a broad range of applications including robotics, conveyors, and loading and unloading vehicles.
 Mr. Katz also worked as a mechanical engineer at Digital Equipment Corporation’s High Performance Systems, where he designed mechanical, electrical, and electromechanical devices for main-frame computers.
 Additionally, he is a co-inventor of U.S. Patent No. 4,723,549 entitled “Method and Apparatus for Dilating Blood Vessels.”